outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

  * A chance for you to push your agenda as a manager and talk the whole time.
 If you need to disseminate information, get status updates, or try something on your mind, schedule a different meeting or do it asynchronously.
  * A chance for your line report to ad-hoc reverse coach or mentor you on whatever problems might be on your mind.
 That's for your manager to hold a space for you or find peer support.
 [Reverse coaching and mentoring](https://brenebrown.com/podcast/brene-with-patrice-gordon-on-reverse-mentorship/) can be a powerful tool, and I would encourage you to allow your reports to do this at a separate time and space that you both agree.

-## How Often Should You Do One To Ones?
+## How Often Should You Do One-To-Ones?

  This, again, can vary wildly based on the manager and the line report.
-Personally, my ideal cadence for doing one to ones with my line reports is every week for half an hour.
+Personally, my ideal cadence for doing one-to-ones with my line reports is every week for half an hour.
 This has several advantages:
  * If either party needs a holiday or cancels, the time between one-to-ones is not too great.
  * The things that are important to someone week to week can vary wildly, especially in a chaotic culture, and it ensures I don't miss out on any critical insights from their world.
  * If you are a more introverted manager, holding a space for someone for half an hour rather than an hour is a lot less energy-draining, and the same is true for more introverted reports.